 Make it Smaller, Make it Clearer.
 Perhaps one of the biggest reasons we feel stalled on a task is that we've made it too big, too confusing, or too demanding.
-If you've lost motivation on a project or goal, University of Arizona Counseling and Psych Services, Mental Health Mastermind consider whether your expectations are too specific, unattainable, or lofty.
+If you've lost motivation on a project or goal, consider whether your expectations are too specific, unattainable, or lofty.
 Where you can, make it smaller and clearer.
-What is the task of the moment?
+What is the task of the moment ?